Staff PsychologistAnxiety Center, Eating Disorders Center

-Dr. Thiel is a licensed psychologist in the state of Washington, and a certified Family-Based Treatment (FBT) provider.
+Dr. Thiel is a licensed psychologist in the state of Washington and is a certified Family-Based Treatment (FBT) provider.
 She is a member of the Academy for Eating Disorders, Association for Behavioral and Cognitive Therapies, and Washington State Psychological Association.

 Thiel, A. M., Kilwein, T. M., Looby, A., & De Young, K. P. (2019).
 Differentiating motives for nonmedical prescription stimulant use by personality characteristics.
 Addictive Behaviors, 88, 187-193. doi: 10.1016/j.addbeh.2018.08.040